-The device itself is called BIOMONITOR IIIm.
+The device itself is called BIOMONITOR III.
 It consists of a solid housing and a flexible lead body.

-The device's housing is made of hermetically sealed biocompatible titanium coated in silicone.
-At the rounded end of the housing there is an opening in the coating, so that the metal housing forms the antipole to the lead tip.
+6 Characteristics of the Implantable Cardiac Monitor BIOMONITOR III Product Description The device's housing is made of hermetically sealed biocompatible titanium coated in silicone.
+At the rounded end of the housing, there is an opening in the coating so that the metal housing forms the antipole to the lead tip.
 The flexible lead body is made of silicone and it has a fractally coated electrode on its tip.
 The lead's conductor also serves as an antenna for Home Monitoring.
 The device has an overall length of 7.75 cm, which is approximately identical to the sensing vector and correlates linearly with the sensing amplitude.

-Programmer

-Implantation and follow-up are performed with a portable BIOTRONIK programmer with the current PSW software version 1902 or higher.
+Programmer Implantation and follow-up are performed with a portable BIOTRONIK programmer with the current PSW software version 1901.A or higher.
 The standard program is activated in the device on initial programming via the programmer.
 The programmer is used to set parameter combinations, as well as to interrogate and save data from the device.
 Electrocardiogram, subcutaneous ECG, markers, and functions are displayed simultaneously on the color display.

-The programmer's ECG display must not be used for diagnostics as it does not meet all the requirements of the standard for diagnostic ECG devices (IEC 60601-2-25).
+Note The programmer's ECG display must not be used for diagnostics as it does not meet all the requirements of the standard for diagnostic ECG devices (IEC 60601-2-25).
+Telemetry Telemetric communication between the device and the programmer can be carried out by applying the programming head (PGH).
+BIOTRONIK Home I Monito ring ® The BIOTRONIK cardiac monitors provide a complete diagnosis management system: • With Home Monitoring, diagnostic information as well as technical data of the

-Telemetry

-Telemetric communication between the device and the programmer can be carried out by applying the programming head (PGH).

-BIOTRONIK Home Monitoring

-The BIOTRONIK cardiac monitors provide a complete diagnosis management system:

 - With Home Monitoring, diagnostic information as well as technical data of the device are automatically and wirelessly sent to a stationary or mobile transmitter via an antenna in the lead body of the device.
-The data is encrypted and sent from the transmitter to the protected internet platform BIOTRONIK Home Monitoring Service Center (HMSC) through a cellular phone network. - The received data is deciphered and evaluated; the criteria for evaluation to be used for each patient can be set individually and the time of notification via e-mail or SMS can be configured. - A clear overview of the results of this evaluation is displayed on the HMSC. - Data transmission from the device is performed at a preset time with a daily device message.

-- Device messages that indicate special events in the heart or in the device are also forwarded at the preset time. - A test message can be initiated at any time using the programmer to immediately check the Home Monitoring function. - The recording of a subcutaneous ECG in the device can be triggered by the patient using the external Remote Assistant III device.
+The data is encrypted and sent from the transmitter to the protected internet platform BIOTRONIK Home Monitoring Service Center (HMSC) through a cellular phone network. - The received data is deciphered and evaluated; the criteria for evaluation to be used for each patient can be set individually and the time of notification via e-mail or SMS can be configured. - A clear overview of the results of this evaluation is displayed on the HMSC. - Data transmission from the device is performed at a preset time with a daily device message. - Device messages that indicate special events in the heart or in the device are also forwarded at the preset time. - A test message can be initiated at any time using the programmer to immediately check the Home Monitoring function. - The recording of a subcutaneous ECG in the BIOMONITOR III device can be triggered by the patient using the external Remote Assistant III device.